pixo-vin/android-sdk/README.md

 ####**toggleTorch**####

-Turns the torch on/off if the device camera has a flash that may be used as a flashlight. **toggleTorch** may be referenced directly by a Button's onClick property in your layout file.
+Turns the torch on/off if the device camera has a flash that may be used as a flashlight. **toggleTorch** may be referenced directly by a Button's onClick property in your layout.

 ```
 public void toggleTorch(View view);